Edge-Learning-Machine/Desk-LM/README.md

 **-p <path_to_preprocessing_config_file>**

 The .json file exposes the following properties:
-- scale, array of strings specifying scalers (currently supported scalers: ""), default: no scaler
+- scale, array of strings specifying scalers (currently supported scalers: "StandardScaler", "MinMaxScaler"), default: no scaler
-- pca_values, array of numbers representing the principal components.
+- pca_values, array of numbers (integer or float between 0 and 1) representing the principal components.
 It is possible to specify also the string "mle", default: no PCA

 Please refer to sk-learn documentation for further details.